ed22699/Obsidian/Uni Modules/Advanced Visual AI/Generative AI with Diffusion.md

   - Lesson
 ---
 ## Distribution of MNIST data
-- natural images do not scatter randomly across the pixel space; instead, tehy concentrate on a complex, low-dimensional manifold embedded in a high-dimensional space
+- natural images do not scatter randomly across the pixel space; instead, they concentrate on a complex, low-dimensional manifold embedded in a high-dimensional space
 - a generative model learns to generate images that looks like it came from the real data
 - notations
 	- $q(x)$ or $p_{data}(x)$: the probability density function of the distribution of real data